mbevand/florida-covid19-deaths-by-day/README.md

 ![Deaths occurred vs deatsh reported](chart_deaths_occurred_vs_reported.png)

-This chart, created by the script [chart_deaths_occurred_vs_reported](chart_deaths_occurred_vs_reported), shows the reporting lag.
-Because of the lag,, in periods of increasing deaths data by date of death is always higher than by date of report.
+This chart, created by the script [chart_deaths_occurred_vs_reported](chart_deaths_occurred_vs_reported), shows the reporting lag. **Deaths by date of death are always higher than deaths by date of report in periods of increasing deaths** (because of the lag.)

 ## Fetching "deaths by day"